timi44161-cloud/MEGA-CONSOLES/README.md

 # MEGA-CONSOLES
-THE UTILMATE GAMING HUB FOR DEDICATED GAMERS check pictures of the website and try the file out
+THE UTILMATE GAMING HUB FOR DEDICATED GAMERS check pictures of the website and try the fil out the survey